mmadondo/tippy/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+* [x]  List anything else that you can get done to improve the app functionality!
+* [x] Changed fonts and colors

-** Added option to split total cost among any number of people.
+* [x] Added option to split total cost among any number of people.
 Show user amount each person pays.

 ## Video Walkthrough